-- 1. First the content should be broken down into topics and subtopics, each of which is centered around a single objective.
-As a help to identify single objectives, the items should be labeled by their knowledge type (concept, fact, procedure, process, and principle). - 2.
-Then the didactic content types to be used should be assigned to every topic or subtopic.
+- 2. Then the didactic content types to be used should be assigned to every topic or subtopic.
 For every single didactic content type a separate content element should be created. - 3.
 At last three to five other potential learner groups for the subject matter should be identified.
 The content elements specified so far should be analyzed for reuse with the potential learner groups.
-If only some parts of a content element fits the needs of a group it should be considered to divide it into two or more pieces.
+If only some parts of a content element fit the needs of a group it should be considered to divide it into two or more pieces.

-6. Evaluation with Learning Content Authors
+Evaluation with Learning Content Authors